pdf-association/arlington-pdf-model/Grammar_vs_ISO32000-2.md

 - Table 317 Entries in a 3D background dictionary.

-CS entry is name or array, but only valid value is DeviceRGB. what is array here for? what are valid entries in array? is [/DeviceRGB /DeviceRGB] valid?
+CS entry is name or array, but only valid value is DeviceRGB.
+Other more complex colorspaces are represented by array, but what is array here for? what are valid entries in array? is [/DeviceRGB /DeviceRGB] valid?

-**Resoluion**: array with any number of names is allowed
+**Resoluion**: array is allowed, but not checked further